Visual Arts and Performing Arts

 Since Specialization

-This map shows the geographic distribution of research in Visual Arts and Performing Arts.
-It shows the number of citations received by papers published by authors working in each country.
-You can also color the map by specialization and compare the number of papers about Visual Arts and Performing Arts with the expected number of papers based on a country's size and research output (numbers larger than one mean the country's share of papers is larger than expected).
+This map shows the geographic impact of research in Visual Arts and Performing Arts.
+It shows the number of citations coming from papers published by authors working in each country.
+You can also color the map by specialization and compare the number of citations received by papers about Visual Arts and Performing Arts with the expected number of citations based on a country's size and research output (numbers larger than one mean the country cites Visual Arts and Performing Arts more than expected).

 Rankless by CCL